Blaeze6/SillyTavern-MessageSummarize/README.md

 ### Reporting an Issue
-You can raise an issue here on github or on the SillyTavern [Discord server](https://discord.gg/sillytavern) as Qvink (#qvink1).
+You can raise an issue here on github or find me on the SillyTavern [Discord server](https://discord.gg/sillytavern) as Qvink (#qvink1).
 There you will find [forum thread](https://discord.com/channels/1100685673633153084/1318109682329587722) dedicated to this extension (and others).
 You can send your problems there or DM me directly.

 The best way to get a bug fixed is to help me reproduce it.
 Simply saying "X doesn't work" is unhelpful, even if you have a guess as to why.
 The easiest and quickest way to help me reproduce the bug is to provide the following information: